DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/README.md

   * react fast on tasks like setup of new systems or apply a new configuration
   * handle more systems with less human operators

-##Limits & Scoping
-The question is, how config management can be distinguished from things like
-* windows desktop applications with their installers or
-* linux packages?

-My thesis is: Config Management is the general unit for configuring all systems in scope.
-Therefore Config Management unites all the different ways installers or package managers are offering.